-7.11.1 Annual Audit.
-The Gaming Commission shall ensure the engagement of a recognized independent accounting firm to conduct an annual audit of the Tribe's Class II and Class III Gaming Operations.

-7.11.2 Contract Review and Audit.
-Each gaming related contract for supplies, services, or concessions that results in purchases of more than \$25,000 annually (except contracts for professional legal or accounting services) relating to Class II or Class III gaming on the Tribal Lands shall be included in the independent audits.
-At least three (3) bids shall be required before any contract may be executed for goods or services in connection with any Gaming Activity for an amount in excess of \$25,000 or to be performed over a period of more than twenty (20) days.
-The General Council may waive the requirement of three (3) bids upon good cause shown.
-All proposals for bids as well as all bids received may be reviewed at the discretion of the Gaming Commission.
-The Gaming Commission shall receive a copy of all Gaming-Related Contracts for an amount in excess of \$10,000 for filing and possible review.
-To the extent possible, the Tribe will approve the lowest responsive and qualified bid.

-7.11.3 Reporting Audit Results.
+- 7.11.1 Annual Audit.
+The Gaming Commission shall ensure the engagement of a recognized independent accounting firm to conduct an annual audit of the Tribe's Class II and Class III Gaming Operations. - 7.11.2 Contract Review and Audit.
+Each gaming related contract for supplies, services, or concessions that results in purchases of more than \$25,000 annually (except contracts for professional legal or accounting services) relating to Class II or Class III gaming on the Tribal Lands shall be included in the independent audits. - 7.11.3 Reporting Audit Results.
 The Tribe shall make available the results of each annual audit to the Tribe's General Council within thirty (30) days of completion of the audit.
-The Gaming Commission shall provide audit results to the NIGC to the extent required and as otherwise required under applicable law.
+The Gaming Commission shall provide audit results to the NIGC and to the State to the extent required by applicable law.